 In addition, inspect nuts for mold before feeding them to your dog.
 Some types of mold can contain aflatoxin, which can upset your pet's stomach, cause bowel obstruction, or even liver failure.

-If you want to introduce cashews into your pup’s diet, be sure to always choose a packaged and unsalted variety (raw or roasted).
+Always choose a packaged and unsalted variety (raw or roasted).
 Salted cashews should especially be avoided in dogs with heart disease.

-Don’t feed your pup any kind of chocolate-covered nuts, as well as any nut products sweetened with xylitol.
+Never feed your pup any kind of chocolate-covered nuts, as well as any nut products sweetened with xylitol.
 Both chocolate and xylitol are toxic to dogs and can result in serious illness.

 Even though giving your canine companion cashews once in a while is okay, there are many healthy treat alternatives that are just as tasty: